denzelshemaiah/IS3106project/README.md

 After a request is accepted, both Pet Sitter and Pet Parent can view the contact details of the other party using the “Contact” button on each request listing.

-### Notifications
-Users
-(it was supposed to be a part of our system but we literally had the groupmate from hell who didn’t even create this entity)

 ### Reports
 (it was supposed to be a part of our system but we literally had the groupmate from hell who didn’t even create this entity)

 Users can create a report against another user after filling in the report details.
 The report will then be sent for approval.

 ### Ratings
+(it was supposed to be a part of our system but we literally had the groupmate from hell who didn’t even create this entity)

 For an archived booking, users can choose to rate the other party.
 On each Booking listing, a Rate button will be accessible, which leads them to make a rating.
 Each party is only allowed to make 1 rating for every booking that they have made.

-(it was supposed to be a part of our system but we literally had the groupmate from hell who didn’t even create this entity)

 ### Miscellaneous
 #### Homepage